-If you are looking for a wonderful title to share with a baby, check out some of the titles on this list.
-And don’t forget to explore our archive of Best Books for Babies Booklists for additional baby book suggestions.
+If you are looking for a wonderful title to share with a baby, check out some of the titles on this list or click here for additional baby book suggestions.

 Looking for a good book, album, movie or TV show?
 We’re happy to recommend them to you!
 Use this Personalized Recommendations form to send us some information about what you like and we’ll curate a list just for you.

 In this board book, photographs of babies show a variety of emotions, and the attached fold-out mirror encourages infants and toddlers to practice their own facial expressions and emotions.